Ryael/avarice/README.md

 At this point, the player can leave to achieve the main ending of the game.

-In order to avoid the monster, it's important to remember where the good and bad hiding spots are.
+In order to avoid the monster, it's important to remember where the good and bad hiding spots are, but due to the fact that it was not implemented, there is no need to hide.

 [Back to top &uarr;](#avarice)
 <hr>